HParklab/ConfDiff/README.md

 # Inference

 ## Option 1.
 GUI (jupyter notebook)
-You can easily inference from `confgen/inference.ipynb` as a user-friendly interface with GUI enviorments.
+You can easily inference from `confgen/inference.ipynb` as a user-friendly interface with GUI enviroments.

 ## Option 2.
 CLI